ILOE Insurance in the UAE

 2. How much does ILOE insurance cost?

-The cost of ILOE insurance depends on your basic salary:
+The ILOE insurance fee depends on your basic salary:

 • AED 5 per month (AED 60 annually) for employees earning AED 16,000 or less.